On-Campus Jobs

 Teaching & Graduate Assistantships

-Teaching Assistantships (TAs) may involve teaching undergraduate courses or providing grading support.
-Graduate Assistantships, on the other hand, support faculty and staff in research or administrative tasks.
-These assistantships come with a comprehensive set of benefits, including full tuition and fee remission, a generous stipend, and health benefits.
+The Graduate School-Camden offers Teaching and Graduate Assistantships to full-time applicants in select programs, providing students with prestigious and highly competitive opportunities.
+These assistantships come with a comprehensive set of benefits, including full tuition and fee remission, a generous stipend (to be allocated towards living expenses, housing costs, and other personal financial needs as deemed appropriate), and health benefits.
 Students interested in any of these positions should apply early.

 Programs and divisions offering these assistantships at Rutgers University-Camden include: